 The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area coordinates with the Florida Department of Transportation on the implementation of the system performance measures requirements for National Highway System facilities within the Gainesville Metropolitan Area.
 Appropriate data is reviewed relevant to the performance measures.
-The Florida Department of Transportation transmitted a 75 Percent Reliability for Interstate Person-Miles Travelled two-year target, a 70 Percent Reliability for Interstate Person-Miles Travelled four-year target and a 50 Percent Reliability for Non-Interstate National Highway System Person-Miles Travelled four-year target to the Federal Highway Administration on May 18, 2018.
 This information contributes to the prioritization of projects for inclusion in the Transportation Improvement Program.